Woman sues bar for serving her alcohol after she causes $10m home explosion

 Lawsuit claims bar served her alcohol when it knew she was intoxicated

-A woman convicted of impaired driving in a 2019 crash that led to a massive explosion in an east London neighbourhood is suing the food and beverage company that served her alcohol, aiming to make them liable for the costs.
+A Canadian woman convicted of impaired driving in a 2019 crash that led to a massive explosion in London, Ontario, is suing the food and beverage company that served her alcohol, aiming to make them liable for the costs.

-Daniella Leis, 26, made national headlines when she crashed her car into a house at 450 Woodman Avenue, breaking a gas line that later triggered an explosion, causing damages pegged at $10m to $15m.
+Daniella Leis, 26, made national headlines when she crashed her car into a house at 450 Woodman Avenue, breaking a gas line that later triggered an explosion, causing damages pegged at C$13m to C$20m ($9.8m to $14.7m in USD).

 She pleaded guilty to four counts of impaired driving and was sentenced to three years in prison in 2021.